aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 If Beacon Key Source configuration is [multi key store](../searchable-encryption/search-config.md#multi-key-store-initialization) and an attribute exists with the name of the configured Key Field Name then the [Key Provider Information](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/structures.md#key-provider-id)
-MUST match this value and this value MUST NOT be returned or written to DynamoDB.
+MUST match this value and this value.

 AddSensitiveBeacons examines [DynamoDB Item](./encrypt-item.md#dynamodb-item) AttributeMap and modifies the [Encrypted DynamoDB Item](./encrypt-item.md#encrypted-dynamodb-item)